 Description

-GV II Late-C18 milestone of granite; rectangular in plan with rounded top.
-The dressed west face has incised black painted lettering that originally gave the distances to Callington and Saltash.
-Unfortunately the lower portion of the milestone, marking the distance to Saltash (4 miles) has been broken off and the stone re-set.
-The inscription now reads: C 5½ / S.
+The milestone north of Hatt is a late 18th-century granite structure that is rectangular in shape with a rounded top.
+The dressed west face features incised black painted lettering that originally indicated the distances to Callington and Saltash.
+However, the lower part of the milestone, which marked the distance to Saltash (4 miles), has been broken off and the stone has been re-set.
+The remaining inscription now reads: C 5½ / S.

-HISTORY: It is one of a series of milestones erected by the Callington Turnpike Trust which was established by an Act of Parliament in 1764.
-It is the only marker that was erected on a short turnpike extension which was added by the Trust in the late C18 in order to connect their road network with a turnpike of the Saltash Trust.
+This milestone is part of a series erected by the Callington Turnpike Trust, established by an Act of Parliament in 1764.
+It is the only marker placed on a short turnpike extension added by the Trust in the late 18th century to connect their road network with a turnpike of the Saltash Trust.

-REASON FOR DESIGNATION DECISION: This milestone is listed at Grade II for the following principal reasons: * A legible example of a late-C18 milestone surviving in its original location * It has good group value with a number of other listed mileposts erected by the Callington Turnpike Trust * It reflects the development of historic road use and is a physical marker of the area's transport history
+This milestone is recognized for its historical significance as a legible example of a late 18th-century milestone in its original location.
+It has good group value with other listed mileposts from the Callington Turnpike Trust and serves as a physical marker of the area's transport history.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.